bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

 Many of these modeling assumptions can be adjusted by changing the biomass reactions for any of the three models, or by altering the four arguments in the function call:

-    growth_rate = 0.75 # growth rate for all three species
+    growth_rate = 0.75 # growth rate for all three genotypes
-    toxin_cost = 0.02 # 2% reduction in growth rate as a result of producing energetically expensive toxin resistance_cost = 0 # no reduction in growth rate as a result of being resistant to toxin toxin_prod = 15 # 15 mmol of toxin produced per gram of biomass
+    toxin_cost = 0.02 # 2% reduction in growth rate as a result of producing energetically expensive toxin resistance_cost = 0 # no reduction in growth rate as a result of being resistant to toxin toxin_prod = 15 # 15 mmol of toxin produced per gram of producer biomass

     producer, resistant, susceptible = make_RPS_cobra_models_biomass_cost(growth_rate = growth_rate, toxin_cost = toxin_cost, resistance_cost = resistance_ost, toxin_prod = toxin_prod)

 ## Making COMETS models from `cobra` models

-Once `cobra` toy models have been constructed, they need to be converted into models that are recognizable by `cometspy`.
+Once `cobrapy` toy models have been constructed, they need to be converted into models that are recognizable by `cometspy`.
 Exactly how this is done will vary slightly for each type of model and its associated biological details.

     P = c.model(producer) # create the comets model from the cobra producer R = c.model(resistant)
     S = c.model(susceptible)

-    P.obj_style = "MAX_OBJECTIVE_MIN_TOTAL" # set flux style, FBA (pFBA is also possible)
+    P.obj_style = "MAX_OBJECTIVE_MIN_TOTAL" # set flux style as FBA (pFBA is also possible)
     R.obj_style = "MAX_OBJECTIVE_MIN_TOTAL"
     S.obj_style = "MAX_OBJECTIVE_MIN_TOTAL"